 I've done my main.
 I've done my main end.
 I've done my highway.

 Now I'm going to go to my intersections.
 So I'm going to go to my main branch intersection surface.
-I'm going to click okay.
+I'm going to click OK.

-Then I'm going to go ahead and go to right click paste and I'm going to choose highway dev main intersection and click okay.
+Then I'm going to go ahead and go to right-click paste, and I'm going to choose highway dev main intersection and click OK.
 And then now I've pasted in all of these surfaces.
-So what I can go ahead and do as go to my other surfaces, I can right click surface properties.
+So what I can go ahead and do is go to my other surfaces, I can right-click surface properties.

-I can drop down and choose no display apply.
-Okay.
-I can go to this next one surface properties, no display apply.
+I can drop down and choose no display, apply, OK.
+I can go to this next one, surface properties, no display, apply, OK.

-Okay.
-Surface properties for the next one, no display apply.
-Okay.
+Surface properties for the next one, no display, apply, OK.

 And I'm just marching down through, except for my dev combo and marking them as no displays.
-So I'm going to go to surface properties, dev main end, no display apply.
-Okay.
+So I'm going to go to surface properties, dev main end, no display, apply, OK.

-Dev main surface, surface properties, no display apply.
-Okay.
-Existing highway, no display apply.
+Dev main surface, surface properties, no display, apply, OK.
+Existing highway, no display, apply, OK.

-Okay.
-And highway dev main intersection surface properties, no display apply.
-Okay.
+And highway dev main intersection surface properties, no display, apply, OK.

-And so now if I go to dev combo, right click, and I choose select, I now selected all of the alignments or all of my corridor surfaces.
+And so now if I go to dev combo, right-click, and I choose select, I've now selected alignments and all of my corridor surfaces.
 And then I can go up to object viewer.
 I can go ahead and bring my object viewer window over, maximize it, rotate it out.

 And so you can see all of my roadway pieces all pasted together as a single cohesive surface.
 So I'm going to go ahead and close this.
 I'm going to go ahead and escape.

-I'm going to go ahead and go to my data shortcuts because I said, we were going to go ahead and reference in our alignments.
+I'm going to go ahead and go to my data shortcuts because I said we were going to go ahead and reference in our alignments.
 So I'm going to go down.
-I'm going to expand out alignments, expand out center align alignments, select dev branch, right click, select create align or create reference.
+I'm going to expand out Alignments, expand out Centerline Alignments, select Dev Branch, right-click, select create reference.

-I'm going to go ahead and click.
-Okay.
+I'm going to go ahead and click OK.
 And so now my alignment shows up for that roadway.

-I'm going to go ahead and go to dev main and do the same thing, right?
-Click create reference.
-No site dev main proposed major minor only click.
-Okay.
+I'm going to go ahead and go to Dev Main and do the same thing, right-click, create reference, no site Dev Main proposed major minor only, click OK.

 And my other alignment shows up here.
 Now I'm going to go ahead and escape.
 I'm going to go ahead and save the drawing, and then I'll meet you in the next video.